owen-grady/uds-raptor-bundle/CONTRIBUTING.md

 3. **Run Tests**: Ensure that your changes pass all tests.
 4. **Push Your Branch**: Push your branch to your fork on GitHub.
 5. **Create a Pull Request**: Open a pull request against the `main` branch of the Bundle repository.
 Please make sure that your PR passes all CI checks.
+6. **Note**: PRs will be 'squash and merged' to the `main` branch and commit message will follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.

 ### PR Requirements